 - Havok when he becomes the Goblin Prince to Madelyne Pryor (although the switch in question is really just his old suit reduced to tatters to match Madelyne's outfit).

 - Angel, as Death of the Four Horsemen (he kept his costume after returning to X-Factor and becoming Archangel).

 - Caliban, as a willing servant of Apocalypse.

-- Five-Man Band: The same dynamic as the group was when they were the first X-Men team.
+- Five-Man Band: The original group had the same dynamic as when they were the first X-Men team.